 - Preheat oven to 450 degree.
 Prepare a baking sheet with a sheet of parchment paper or very lightly brush with olive oil.

-- In a small bowl, mix together 2 Tbsp prepared dry za’atar and 2 Tbsp olive oil – set aside.
+- In a small bowl, mix together 2 tablespoon prepared dry za'atar and 2 tablespoon olive oil - set aside.

-- In a large bowl, whisk together your dry ingredients: flour, sugar, kosher salt and your remaining 2 Tbsp of dry za’atar.
+- In a large bowl, whisk together your dry ingredients: flour, sugar, kosher salt and your remaining 2 tablespoon of dry za'atar.

-- Finally add in your remaining 4 Tbsp of olive oil and water – mix together until a cohesive dough forms.
+- Finally add in your remaining 4 tablespoon of olive oil and water - mix together until a cohesive dough forms.